grafana/helm-charts/charts/loki-distributed/README.md

 ## Gateway

-By default and inspired by Grafana's [Tanka setup](https://github.com/grafana/loki/tree/master/production/ksonnet/loki), the chart installs the gateway component which is an NGINX that exposes Loki's API and automatically proxies requests to the correct Loki components (distributor, querier, query-frontend).
+By default, and inspired by Grafana's [Tanka setup](https://github.com/grafana/loki/tree/master/production/ksonnet/loki), the chart installs the gateway component which is an NGINX that exposes Loki's API and automatically proxies requests to the correct Loki components (distributor, querier, query-frontend).
 The gateway must be enabled if an Ingress is required, since the Ingress exposes the gateway only.
 If the gateway is enabled, Grafana and log shipping agents, such as Promtail, should be configured to use the gateway.